No Time to Die: Plot

-In London, Bond seeks to interrogate Blofeld in Belmarsh, but Blofeld will only speak to his psychiatrist, Madeleine.
-Safin coerces Madeleine into infecting herself with nanobots to assassinate Blofeld.
-MI6 has Bond visit Blofeld with Madeleine.
-Bond touches Madeleine, unknowingly infecting himself with the nanobots.
-Madeleine, too distressed to face Blofeld, tells Bond she is going "home."
-Blofeld brags to Bond that he planned the ambush at Vesper's grave to make Bond believe Madeleine really betrayed him.
-Enraged, Bond briefly strangles Blofeld, unknowingly killing him with Safin's nanobots.

-Bond reconciles with Madeleine at her childhood home in Norway and meets her five-year-old daughter Mathilde, who Madeleine insists is not Bond's child, despite their resemblance.
-Madeleine shares intelligence that her father gathered about Safin and his family's island.
-MI6 alerts Bond to Ash's approach.
-Ash and his thugs pursue Bond, Mathilde, and Madeleine into a forest.
-Bond orders Madeleine and Mathilde to hide while he confronts Ash over Leiter's death.
-He kills Ash and his men, but Safin kidnaps Madeleine and Mathilde.
+Bond seeks to interrogate Blofeld but learns he will only speak to Madeleine, his psychiatrist.
+Safin coerces Madeleine into infecting herself with a nanobot dose to assassinate Blofeld.
+MI6 allows Bond to visit Belmarsh with Madeleine, but she is too distressed to face Blofeld.
+Bond touches Madeleine before she leaves, unknowingly infecting himself with the nanobots.
+During the interrogation, Blofeld reveals to Bond that he planned the ambush at Vesper's grave to make Bond believe that Madeleine betrayed him.
+Enraged, Bond briefly strangles Blofeld, who dies shortly afterward from exposure to the nanobots in Bond's bloodstream.
+Bond reconciles with Madeleine at her childhood home in Norway and meets her young daughter, Mathilde, who Madeleine insists is not Bond's child, despite their resemblance.
+After Madeleine shares intelligence that her father gathered about Safin and his family's island, Bond realizes that Ash is approaching the house.
+Ash and his thugs pursue Bond, Mathilde, and Madeleine into a forest, and Bond orders Madeleine and Mathilde to hide.
+Bond kills Ash and his men, but Safin kidnaps Madeleine and Mathilde.

-Q provides Bond and Nomi with a submersible glider to infiltrate Safin's nanobot factory headquarters, where Safin and Obruchev plan to distribute the nanobots worldwide to assassinate various targets and bring about a new world order.
-Bond confronts Safin and kills his bodyguards, but Safin flees with Mathilde.
-Madeleine escapes Primo and reunites with Bond.
-The pair find Mathilde, whom Safin abandoned.
-Nomi kicks Obruchev into an acid pool and escorts Madeleine and Mathilde off the island.
-Bond convinces M to authorise a missile strike on the facility from HMS Dragon, and kills Primo and Safin's remaining men.
-Safin reappears, shoots Bond repeatedly, and breaks open a vial of nanobots programmed to kill Madeleine and Mathilde.
-Despite his injuries, Bond shoots Safin dead and opens the facility's blast doors, but remains on the island to make certain that the nanobots cannot harm Madeleine and Mathilde.
-Bond radios Madeleine to say goodbye and express his love for her and Mathilde.
+Q provides Bond and Nomi with a submersible glider to infiltrate Safin's nanobot factory headquarters, from which Safin and Obruchev plan to distribute the nanobots worldwide, potentially killing millions and establishing a new world order.
+Bond confronts Safin and kills his bodyguards, and Safin flees with Mathilde.
+Madeleine escapes from Primo and reunites with Bond.
+The pair finds Mathilde, whom Safin abandoned.
+Nomi kills Obruchev and escorts Madeleine and Mathilde off the island.
+Bond convinces M to authorise a missile strike on the island, then kills Primo and Safin's remaining men.
+Safin reappears, shoots Bond repeatedly, and infects him and himself by breaking a vial containing nanobots programmed to kill Madeleine and Mathilde.
+Bond shoots Safin dead and opens the facility's blast doors to allow the missiles to penetrate it.
+Seriously wounded and knowing he can never touch Madeleine or Mathilde, Bond radios Madeleine to say goodbye and express his love for her and Mathilde.
 Madeleine confirms that Mathilde is his daughter, and Bond assures her that he knew all along.
-Bond is killed as missiles destroy the facility.
+Bond is then killed as the missiles destroy the facility.
 At MI6, M, Moneypenny, Nomi, Q, and Bill Tanner drink to Bond's memory.
-Driving Mathilde to Matera, Madeleine begins to tell her about her father, James Bond.
+Driving Mathilde to Gravina, Madeleine begins to tell her about her father, James Bond.